 - 2.8.
-Number of HVA systems that encrypt all Federal Information at rest (OMB Circular A-130 Appendix I, NIST SP 800-53r4 SC-28). - 2.8.1.
-Number of HVA systems assessed by DHS, a third-party, or independent entity (per BOD 18-02) that determined encrypting data at rest is not required due to mitigating security capabilities. - 2.9.
-Number of HVA systems' network is segmented from other accessible systems and applications in the agency's network(s). - 2.9.1.
-Number of HVA systems assessed by DHS, a third-party, or independent entity (per BOD 18-02) that determined segmentation is not required due to mitigating security capabilities.
+Number of HVA systems (from 1.1.5.) that encrypt all Federal Information at rest (OMB Circular A-130 Appendix I, NIST SP 800-53r4 SC-28). - 2.8.1.
+Number of HVA systems assessed by DHS, a third-party, or independent entity (per OMB M-19-03) that determined encrypting data at rest is not required due to mitigating security capabilities or the system's technology is incapable of supporting this capability (e.g., industrial control systems). - 2.9.
+Number of HVA systems' (from 1.1.6.) network is segmented from other accessible systems and applications in the agency's network(s). - 2.9.1.
+Number of HVA systems (from 1.1.6.) assessed by DHS, a third-party, or independent entity (per OMB M-19-03) that determined segmentation is not required due to mitigating security capabilities.

-7 Do not report privileged local system accounts that are not accessible on the network.
+10 Do not report privileged local system accounts that are not accessible on the network.

-8 HVA as defined in OMB and DHS guidance.
+11 HVA as defined in OMB and DHS guidance.
 OMB will leverage existing data sources for the denominator of HVA related metrics.